Last Updated on July 5, 2026 by Daniel Globe

 Frequently Asked Questions

-What Is the 3 Hour Rule in Prince Edward Island?
+What is the “3-hour rule” on Prince Edward Island?

 Conclusion

 As you plan your PEI leaf season getaway, you’ll find the island at its most inviting when the maples turn gold and the coastal roads glow with color.
-For example, you might start your morning in Prince County, stop for cider in a small village, and end with a sunset walk on a quiet beach.
-That mix of scenery, flavor, and fresh air makes fall on Prince Edward Island feel unforgettable, and you’ll want to return.
+You might start your morning in Prince County, stop for cider in a small village, and end with a sunset walk on a quiet beach.
+That mix of scenery, flavor, and fresh air makes fall on Prince Edward Island feel unforgettable — and worth planning around the second week of October if you can.